perryfhuang/ironman-fit-api/README.md

     1. Type `psql` to get into interactive shell.
     2. Run `CREATE DATABASE "project_db_name";` where `project_db_name` is the name you want for your database.
 1. Add the database name to the `.env` file using the key `DB_NAME_DEV`.
-1. Replace all instances of `project-4` with your application name. **This includes the folder included in this repository.**
+1. Replace all instances of `ironman-fit-api` with your application name. **This includes the folder included in this repository.**
 2. Generate a secret key using [this tool](https://djecrety.ir) and add it to the `.env` file using the key `SECRET`.
 1. Open the repository in Atom with `atom .`